Cheneth/image-repository/README.md

 | Machine Learning Generated Tags | When an image is uploaded

 ### Demo of generated tags
 In the gif below, I upload a picture of a cute corgi to the repository and manually give it the tags "dog" and "cute", but after the upload the image actually has the tags [ "dog", "cute", "pembroke", "pembroke welsh corgi" ].
-The tags "cute" and "pembroke" were generated using the mobilenet model and since their probability of accuracy was above 0.75, they were added as tags to the image.
-Admittedly, this model doesn't work very well and classifications of above 0.75 are hard to come by.
+The tags "cute" and "pembroke" were generated using the mobilenet model and since their prediction probability was above the threshold of 0.75, they were added as tags to the image.
+Admittedly, this model doesn't work very well and probabilities above 0.75 are hard to come by.
 Nonetheless, this feature was a fun and interesting proof of concept.

 ![Demo pic](https://media.giphy.com/media/6q3ukP7tUeRDff3rVX/giphy.gif)